GBOML/GBOML/docs/source/nodes.rst

  <expression> >= <expression>;

 Therein, both the left-hand side and the right-hand side of the constraints are general expressions while the type of the constraint is indicated by the comparison operator used.
-Furthermore, in line with the fact that parameter and variable definitions are local to a given node, constraints defined in a :math:`\texttt{\#NODE}` block must not reference quantities that are defined in other nodes.
+Furthermore, in line with the fact that parameter and variable definitions are local to a given node, constraints defined in a ``#NODE`` block must not reference quantities that are defined in other nodes.

 An identifier can be also be assigned to constraints when defining them.
 The following syntax can be used to do so: